 The Credit Limit and Penalty for Exceeding It

 Your credit limit is the amount you’re allowed to spend on your credit card.
 Unless you’ve opted-in to over-the-limit charges, your card issuer will decline any charge that would exceed your credit limit.
 But, if you have opted-in, make sure you know the penalty for going over the limit.
 You may be charged an over-the-limit fee and possibly have the penalty rate imposed.

 If you have several credit cards, knowing the balances for all of them sounds like a lot to keep up with.
 While may seem like tedious work, keeping up with your balances helps you know which credit cards you can use and which you should keep tucked in your wallet.
 Otherwise, your risk running up a high balance or even exceeding your credit limit.

 These two fees aren’t as important as your other credit card details if you never plan to make either transaction.
 But, if you do consider a balance transfer or cash advance, make sure you check your credit card terms for the fees.
 It may be more expensive than you realize.

 Rewards You Can Earn and How to Redeem Them

 Credit card reward programs can get complicated.
 If you have a rewards card, know which purchases earn rewards and at what rates.
 The best rewards may be capped at a certain amount.

 In addition to knowing how to earn rewards, you should also know how to redeem them.
 Your card issuer may automatically redeem your rewards once you've accumulated a certain amount.
 Or, you may have to visit a special website to redeem your rewards.

 Keeping Up With Your Credit Card Terms

 It can be a lot to remember for several credit cards.
-At the very least, write down these features for each of your credit cards and keep it easily accessible with your other financial information.
-Update it periodically and refer back to it whenever you need to know how much your credit card costs.
+At the very least, write down the features on this list for each of your credit cards and keep it easily accessible with your other financial information.
+Update your list periodically and refer back to it whenever you need to know how much your credit card costs.